paintparty/bbtl/README.md

 ## Usage

-From any project containing `bb.edn`:
+From any project containing a `bb.edn`:

 ```sh
 bbtl
 ```

-The picker preserves public task order from `bb.edn`, ignores private task names beginning with `-`, and never evaluates task forms during discovery.
+The picker preserves the order of (public) tasks from `bb.edn`, ignores private task names beginning with `-`, and never evaluates task forms during discovery.

 Keyboard controls: